Bala, Gwynedd: Twinning

 Bala, Ontario, Canada, was named after the town in 1868.
 They have become twin towns.

 Demographics

 Languages

-According to the United Kingdom Census 2021, 72.5 per cent of all usual residents aged 3+ in Bala can speak Welsh.
+According to the 2021 United Kingdom census, 72.5 per cent of all usual residents aged 3+ in Bala can speak Welsh.

 The 2011 census noted 78.5 per cent of all usual residents aged 3 years and older in the town could speak Welsh.
 The Welsh-language skills of Bala residents were as follows in 2011 and 2021:

 Identity

-According to the 2011 Census, 70.5 per cent of the population noted that they had Welsh-only national identity, with 22.2 per cent noting that they had no Welsh national identity at all.
-According to the 2022 Census, 64.8 per cent of the population noted that they had Welsh-only national identity.
+According to the 2011 census, 70.5 per cent of the population noted that they had Welsh-only national identity, with 22.2 per cent noting that they had no Welsh national identity at all.
+According to the 2021 census, 64.8 per cent of the population noted that they had Welsh-only national identity.